-Through Legal Services of Eastern Missouri’s Housing Law Program, Jared and Steve represented the St. Louis woman who only weeks after paying an exorbitant deposit on an apartment in South City found a condemnation notice on the front of her building.
+Through Legal Services of Eastern Missouri’s Housing Law Program, Steve represented the St. Louis woman who only weeks after paying an exorbitant deposit on an apartment in South City found a condemnation notice on the front of her building.

 Both attorneys say due credit must be given to Mike Nepple for his supervision and guidance during the entire process.